adamwulf/app-launch-guide/README.md

 - [ ] Get beta users asap
 	- excited beta users are best, the fall off rate for beta users can be high, so always be finding and adding new testers

+Just because you're building somethign doesn't mean you can forget about building your audience.
+Remember to stay on top of Twitter/FB/etc and stay connected to your customers.

+- [ ] [Vine](http://vine.co) - Make a vine account and post short 5s videos showing your progress as you build the app
+	- People love seeing progress, and sometimes you'll be surprised at what hits a nerve and gets re-shared

 # Step 4-∞